notnullgames/pakemon/README.md

 ### plugins

-If you prefix your plugin repo-name with `pakeon-plugin-`, it'll show up on the device for easy install, under "Community Plugins".
+If you prefix your plugin repo-name with `pakemon-plugin-`, it'll show up on the device for easy install, under "Community Plugins".

 **TODO**